NemethKrisztian96/FeatureExtractor/README.md

 ## Authors and acknowledgment

-This project has been made by Nemeth Krisztian-Miklos, under the careful supervision of prof. dr. Antal Margit from Sapientia Hungarian University of Transylvania.
+This project has been made by Nemeth Krisztian-Miklos, under the careful supervision of dr. Antal Margit from Sapientia Hungarian University of Transylvania.

 ## License